TidalCub/Uni-PHP/README.md

 **Adding to session**

-You can assign veriables to the session.
+You can assign variables to the session.

 `$_SESSION['veriable'] = $data_you_want_to_add`

 **Getting Data**

-You can use `$_SESSION["veriable"]` just like any other veriable.
+You can use `$_SESSION["veriable"]` just like any other variable.

 `$user = $_SESSION["user"]`